Hillary Clinton: 2016 presidential campaign

-Post-2016 election activities
+Post-2016 election activity

-Clinton attended the inauguration of Donald Trump, writing on her Twitter account, "I'm here today to honor our democracy & its enduring values, I will never stop believing in our country & its future."
+Clinton maintained a low profile in the months following her defeat in the 2016 presidential election.
+She frequently engaged in nature walks in Chappaqua, with various sightings of Clinton circulating on social media.
+On January 20, 2017, she attended the inauguration of Donald Trump.
+On her decision to attend, Clinton stated: "I'm here today to honor our democracy & its enduring values, I will never stop believing in our country & [sic] its future."
+Clinton also began work on a book of personal essays, in which she would reflect on her defeat in the election.
+The book, What Happened, was released on September 12, 2017, alongside a picture book adaption of It Takes a Village.

 Clinton delivered a St. Patrick's Day speech in Scranton, Pennsylvania, on March 17, 2017.
-In it, alluding to reports that she had being seen taking walks in the woods around Chappaqua following her loss in the presidential election, Clinton indicated her readiness to emerge from "the woods" and become politically active again.
+In it, alluding to reports that she had been seen taking walks in the woods around Chappaqua following her loss in the presidential election, Clinton indicated her readiness to emerge from "the woods" and become politically active again.
 However, the following month she confirmed she would not seek public office again.
 She reiterated her comments in March 2019 and stated she would not run for president in 2020.

 In May 2017, Clinton announced the formation of Onward Together, a new political action committee that she wrote is "dedicated to advancing the progressive vision that earned nearly 66 million votes in the last election".
-Clinton has also made occasional comments on political issues in the time since losing her presidential campaign, and a "shameful failure of policy & morality by GOP". even authoring several op-eds.
+Clinton has also made occasional comments on political issues in the time since losing her presidential campaign, and authored several op-eds.

-On April 28, 2020, Clinton endorsed the presumptive Democratic nominee, former Vice President Joe Biden, for president in the 2020 election and she addressed the 2020 Democratic National Convention in August.